Logo

 Benjamin Harrison took his party's side and advocated for generous pensions for veterans and their widows.

-Benjamin Harrison unsuccessfully supported aid for the education of Southerners, especially children of the freedmen; he believed that education was necessary to help the black population rise to political and economic equality with whites.
+Benjamin Harrison unsuccessfully supported aid for the education of Southerners, especially children of the freedmen; he believed education was necessary to help the black population rise to political and economic equality with whites.

 Benjamin Harrison opposed the Chinese Exclusion Act of 1882, which his party supported, because he thought it violated existing treaties with China.